peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 )
 ```

 In this example, the `Tab` component delegates rendering of its tabs to the consumer.
 When the component is ready to render, it calls the `renderTabs` function and passes it `selectedTabId`.
-This allows the consumer to render `CustomTab` children and set the `selected` prop on the appropriate child.
+This allows the consumer to render `CustomTab` children and set the `active` prop on the appropriate child.

 See also: [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control#Examples)

 #### Which approach is best?

 It depends whether your component library prioritizes consistency or flexibility.
-If you want to lock-down the design and behaviour of your components then an `array` prop is best.
-If you want ultimate flexibility then go for a render prop.
+If you want to lock-down the design and behaviour of your components then an `array` prop might be best.
+If you want to provide your users with ultimate flexibility, then go for a render prop.